Govt all set to extend MPs’ privileges to their family members

 A bill titled “The Member of Parliament (Salaries And Allowance) (Amendment) Bill, 2020” has already been tabled in the Senate and now referred to the Parliamentary Affairs Division for the Finance Ministry’s comment.

-Presently under the Section 10, every MP is provided during a year with such vouchers worth Rs300,000 to enable them to travel at any time without payment of any fare by PIA or by Pakistan Railways.
-Under the same section a member who does not wish to be provided with such a voucher, shall be paid an allowance, which bears the same proportion to the value of the vouchers he would have been entitled to.
+Presently under Section 10, every MP is provided during a year with such vouchers worth Rs300,000 to enable them to travel at any time without payment of any fare by PIA or by Pakistan Railways.
+Under the same section, a member who does not wish to be provided with such a voucher shall be paid an allowance, which bears the same proportion to the value of the vouchers he would have been entitled to.

 According to the same section, in addition to the voucher facility, each MP is entitled to 25 business class open return air tickets from the airport nearest to his constituency to Islamabad.